MobileROS/MobileROS/details.md

 ### Layered Structure

-The layered structure of WirelessROS includes three levels:
+The layered structure of MobileROS includes three levels:

 1. **Hub Layer**: Implemented as a central coordination unit responsible for global resource allocation and policy coordination.
 The Hub manages multiple distributed nodes, coordinates cross-domain optimization, and resolves resource conflicts.
 From an implementation perspective, the Hub maintains a complete system state graph, including the health status, resource usage, and performance metrics of all engines and cells.